pebauer68/crystal/README.md

 Small programs written in Crystal language

-The bash_chat.cr program allows multiple users to connect to a single server prcoess like an interactive bash session or any other program which runs on the command line and do not expect a real tty (e.g. top).
+The bash_chat.cr program allows multiple users to connect to a single server process like an interactive bash session or any other program which runs on the command line and do not expect a real tty (e.g. top).

 All input from connected clients is sent to the server process and to all